Carbs have gotten a bad reputation.

 Although they are lower in carbohydrates than their starchy counterparts, I consider non-starchy vegetables to be one of the best sources of “good” carbohydrates out there.

-Non-starchy vegetables, which includes veggies like leafy greens, broccoli, peppers, cucumbers, mushrooms, and celery, are low in calories and high in fiber and nutrients.
+Non-starchy vegetables, which include veggies like leafy greens, broccoli, peppers, cucumbers, mushrooms, and celery, are low in calories and high in fiber and nutrients.

 These vegetables give you the most nutritional bang for your buck.
 They fill you up and keep you satisfied between meals without overloading your diet with excess calories and fat.